-Trich may cause feelings of shame and low self-esteem.
+Trichotillomania may cause feelings of shame and low self-esteem.
 Those affected may try to keep their condition to themselves.

-Causes of trichotillomania:
+Causes of Trichotillomania:

-- a chemical imbalance in the brain, similar to obsessive compulsive disorder (OCD)
+- A chemical imbalance in the brain, similar to obsessive compulsive disorder (OCD)

 changes in hormone levels during puberty